tomaszmurglin/Publishing-house-article-service/README.md

 * Consequences: events published respecting to db transactions
 * Alternatives: different delivery guarantee policy

+6. How to represent id fields in db structures ?
+* Context: Surogate/synthetic key vs business/natural key ?
+App or db generated ?
+If surogate then UUID vs Sequence ?
+* Decision: Natural keys are candidates to potential change for example (userId can be represented specific to given country / law jurisdiction that can change accoring to some political changes) which can cause db migration related problems.
+In production for perfromance constraints Ill choose sequence generated on the db level.
+For the sake of POC here and in-memory stub instead of db UUID is just enough choice.
+* Consequences: We have id proof to changes + performance.
+* Alternatives: other policy.

+Not decided:
+* What read/write pattern to use - single model vs CQRS vs Event Sourcing ?
+* Do we need multitenancy ?
+* System architecture (monolith, modular monolith, microservices, esb, ...) ?
+* App framework - reactive/reactor pattern vs parallel workers ?
+* Db engine/engines choice
+* Cloud vs on prem vs multi vs hybrid + ci/cd + other infra e.g: ci/cd, message brokers, containers etc.
+* Data replication, fail over, clustering, resiliency etc.
+* Monitoring, containers orchestration, deployments strategy (in place, canary, blue green, ab, rollling) do we need service mesh ?
+* And many, many more...

+I know too less context / architecture drivers to take decision adressing any of above concerns.

 # TODO:
 * other things todo are marked with comments //todo in the code
 * access to entities only trough aggregate root